reimagined/hacker-news-resolve/README.md

 ### GraphQL

 The Hacker News application displays a list of stories without extra information for each one, and provides story details when a user opens the story.
-To meet these needs, support GraphQL with GraphQL resolvers that will work with read model collections.
+For this, support the GraphQL with GraphQL resolvers that works with read model collections.

 Add the `./common/read-models/gqlSchema.js` file.
 Describe the `Story` type and two queries to request a list of stories and a single story - the `stories` and `story` queries.